 The Miller (Fungus) - Clitopilus prunulus

-Under various trees.
-Found in woodland, gardens and parks and in both coniferous and broadleaf woodland.
+Under trees in woodland, gardens and parks

 Found from summer to late autumn